 How to communicate in software development

 As clearly as possible!
 There is no place for miscommunication as the consequences can be painful.
-Remember that there is no objective obviousness and it’s better to repeat yourself than to miss an important piece of information.
+Remember that there is no objective obviousness and it’s better to repeat yourself several times than to miss an important piece of information.